Updated 8 November 2023

 For example, Australian schools have paid to use (eg download, save, print or email):

-- photo in Wikipedia pages
+- photos in Wikipedia pages

 - a photo of a bowl of chicken soup

-- Do use CC licensed images wherever possible.
+- Use CC licensed images wherever possible.

-- If you follow the points above, your resource can be legally shared with other teachers, free of copyright restrictions.
+If you follow the points above, your resource can be legally shared with other teachers, free of copyright restrictions.

 What is the problem with using stock imagery and freely available images from the internet?

 There are two main problems with using stock imagery and most freely available images from the internet:

-Restrictions on how you can use the images
+Restrictions on use

-CC licensed images are FREE and easier to use
+CC licensed images are free and easier to use

 With more than a billion CC licensed resources on the internet, there is plenty of content to choose from.